-- 1. Ensure access to barrier reduction services are equitable by going through the needs assessment and intake questionnaire thoroughly.
-Invite them to identify what additional supports they need to be successful. - 2.
-Take the time to learn who the customers are and how they self-identify. - 3.
-Identify and leverage strengths in diverse customers and build on those strengths.
+1. Ensure access to barrier reduction services are equitable by going through the needs assessment and intake questionnaire thoroughly.
+Invite them to identify what additional supports they need to be successful.

+- 2. Take the time to learn who the participants are and how they self-identify. - 3.
+Identify and leverage strengths in diverse participants and build on those strengths.
 Consciously acknowledge all sexes, genders, and ethnicities.
-Positively affirm contributions and inquire about relevant personal experiences. - 4.
-Use supportive communication that frames customers as future members of a professional community, not just a customer in a program.
-This is especially important for customers who belong to groups that have historically been underrepresented in the workforce.

-5. Validate customers' self-worth, inherent ability, and creativity to help counter "imposter syndrome" and respond positively and affirmatively to their internal questions, "Am I supposed to be here?"
+Positively affirm contributions and inquire about relevant personal experience. - 4.
+Use supportive communication that frames participants as future members of a professional community (the clean energy industry), not just a participant in a program.
+This is especially important for participants who belong to groups that have historically been underrepresented in the clean energy workforce. - 5.
+Validate participants' self-worth, inherent ability, and creativity to help counter "imposter syndrome" and respond positively and affirmatively to their internal questions, "Am I supposed to be here?"
 "Do I fit in here?"
 "Can I be successful here?"
 "Do I belong here?"